kristiankyvik/kristiankyvik.com/content/posts/colombia.md

 **Zona Cafetera**

 - Valle del Cocora is a must in Colombia.
 Also nice to visit peculiar towns like Salento and Filandia.
-For good logistics I recommend to stay in La Tebaida area near Armenia
+For good logistics I recommend to stay in La Tebaida area near Armenia.

 **Cartagena de Indias**